-&lt;sup>7 Individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be considered "individuals subject to Article XI of this Agreement" and "employees employed by Producer under Article XI of this Agreement" for purposes of subparagraph (o) of this Article XXVII only and for no other purpose.
-Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (o)(1)(ii) of this Article XXVII.
+7 Individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be considered "individuals subject to Article XI of this Agreement" and "employees employed by Producer under Article XI of this Agreement" for purposes of subparagraph (o) of this Article XXVIII only and for no other purpose.
+Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be included in both the numerator and the denominator of the fraction referred to in subparagraphs (o)(1)(ii) of this Article XXVIII.

-\ Individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be considered part of the "Los Angeles production crew" for purposes of this subparagraph (o) only and not for any other purpose.

-and the unions referred to in subparagraph q. below employed by the Producer on the production of the motion picture in question.

-(viii) "Other collective bargaining agreements between Producer and the West Coast Studio Locals" means only those Local Agreements subject to the IATSE Basic Agreement.

-(2) Foreign Pictures.
+- (iv) "Foreign" means any theatrical motion picture for which twenty percent (20%) or more of the shooting days of principal photography takes place in a country other than the United States, its territories or Canada. - (v) "Domestic" means any theatrical motion picture which is not foreign. - (vi) "Los Angeles production crew," for purposes of determining whether percentage payments on domestic pictures may be prorated, shall mean persons hired from the jurisdiction of the IATSE West Coast Studio Locals or hired from the jurisdiction of the union locals referred to in subparagraph q. below, employed by the Employer in production. - (vii) "Entire production crew," as such term is used herein, shall mean all individuals in job categories referred to either in this Agreement or in the other collective bargaining agreements between Employer and the West Coast Studio Locals or between Employer and the unions referred to in subparagraph q. below employed by the Employer on the production of the motion picture in question. - (viii) "Other collective bargaining agreements between Employer and the West Coast Studio Locals" means only those Local Agreements subject to the IATSE Basic Agreement. - (2) Foreign Pictures.
 Percentage payments shall be made on a prorated basis for any foreign picture made with two or more individuals subject to the Basic Agreement.